MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/exploring-features/mrtk3-sample-scenes.md

 As a result, we no longer ship our sample scenes inside the MRTK library/package itself.
 Instead, we maintain the `UnityProjects` folder at the top level of the [GitHub repository](https://github.com/MixedRealityToolkit/MixedRealityToolkit-Unity), which contains any Unity projects we want to ship.
 Currently, this folder includes the `MRTKDevTemplate` project, which contains all of our example scenes and is configured to align with our recommended best settings.

 We also recommend using the `MRTKDevTemplate` project for local development when submitting fixes or changes.
 All of the packages are specified as local on-disk dependencies, making editing and submitting changes easy.
-Clone the repo and ensure you're on the `mrtk3` branch, and open the `MRTKDevTemplate` Unity project.
+Clone the repo and open the `MRTKDevTemplate` Unity project.

 Within `MRTKDevTemplate`, you can find all of our sample scenes.
 Most of the sample scenes are in `UnityProjects/MRTKDevTemplate/Assets/Scenes`, while some experimental or early-preview sample scenes are located in `UnityProjects/MRTKDevTemplate/Assets/Data Binding Example`.

 ## Included sample scenes

-We list below just a few of them.
+A non-exhaustive list can be found below.

 ### HandInteractionExamples